|Marketing & Design Administrator|

 The thing I like least about my job, as with most jobs, is the paperwork.
 The financial administration of York Sport's marketing is a tricky and rather dull job, but a crucial one to maintaining healthy finances.

 Where I hope to be in 5 years

 I hope to pursue marketing - particularly the analytical side of it - for a few more years, after which I plan to go into management.
 The perfect job for me in the future would of course be a management position within marketing!

 My advice to students considering work

-Secondly, take every opportunity that seems even slightly relevant to your prospective career and make it your own.
+Take every opportunity that seems even slightly relevant to your prospective career and make it your own.
 Work hard in voluntary roles, make an impression, go the extra mile, and people will remember you.
 Make yourself invaluable to a company!
 Further, there's a lot to be said for an enthusiastic and positive attitude.

 My advice about working in my industry

-Keep pushing yourself to learn more!
-I had no experience in the business analytics side of marketing, but through online resources, talking to colleagues, and voluntary learning courses, I've developed skills that make me an invaluable member of the team.
+Push yourself to learn more!
+I had no experience in the business analytics side of marketing, but through online resources, talking to colleagues, and voluntary learning courses I've developed skills that make me an invaluable member of the team.
 Simply searching the web for newsletters, resources and reports keeps you at the top of your game and ahead on upcoming trends.
 When you can quote the latest statistics on brand engagement on Instagram, for example, people will listen to your argument!

 If you like the look of Tasha’s profile, the next steps are down to you!
 You can send Tasha a message to find out more about their career journey.
 If you feel you would benefit from more in-depth conversations, ask Tasha to be your mentor.